easydatapy/easytxt/README.rst

 **deny**

 We can control which sentences we don't want to get extracted by providing list of keywords into ``deny`` parameter.
-Regex pattern as key is also supported.
+Keys are not case sensitive and regex pattern is also supported.

     >>> test_text = 'first sentence?
 Second sentence.
 Third sentence'
     >>> pt = parse_text(test_text, deny=['first', 'third'])